 The goal is to complete actions that will restore the beneficial water uses.
 Once the required actions are complete for an individual BUI, it is assessed against locally-defined goals.
 If a status assessment shows that the criteria have been met, then the RAP initiates a re-designation process by which the status of the BUI can be changed (i.e., from impaired to not impaired).

-In 2021, a Niagara River Delisting Strategy was completed which will guide restoration, monitoring, and/or assessment of the remaining BUIs.
-The Delisting Strategy provides the most up-to-date summary of information about the Niagara River’s remaining BUIs, imparts guidance on BUI removal through the specific delisting criteria, and identifies the recommended remaining priority actions to lead organization(s) involved in the RAP for each of the remaining impaired beneficial uses.
+In 2021, a Niagara River Delisting Strategy was completed.
+The Delisting Strategy is a public document (found here) and contains the most up-to-date summary of information about the Niagara River’s remaining BUIs, imparts guidance on BUI removal through the specific delisting criteria, and identifies the recommended remaining priority actions to lead organization(s) involved in the RAP for each of the remaining impaired beneficial uses.
+An updated Delisting Strategy for the next 5-years is currently underway and will be shared in 2026.